Most buyers who earn $70,000 a year can qualify for houses priced between $210,000 and $290,000.

 Different mortgage types and first-time homebuyer programs can expand your options beyond conventional loans.
 Each option comes with distinct requirements and benefits that could push your buying power higher or lower than initial calculations suggest.

-With Better Mortgage, you can see exactly how much house you can afford in minutes, without hidden fees or pushy sales tactics.
-Our all-digital platform gives you personalized rate quotes and pre-approval letters instantly—so you know your real buying power before you start shopping.
+Want to see how much house you can afford in minutes, without hidden fees or pushy sales tactics?
+Our all-digital platform gives you personalized rate quotes and pre-approval letters instantly, so you know your real buying power before you start shopping.

 Strategies to afford a larger home on a $70K income

-Your buying power on a $70K salary can extend beyond initial estimates with the right approach.
-Three key strategies can potentially push your price range from $250,000 to $290,000 or higher.
+Your buying power on a $70K salary can extend beyond initial estimates with the right strategy.
+These key strategies can potentially push your price range from $250,000 to $290,000 or higher.

 Make a bigger down payment